ad-sharky/wn-backup-plugin/README.md

 <a name="dumping-db"></a>
 ## Dumping the database
 `mysqldump` and `pg_dump` are used to dump the database.
-If they are not installed in a default location, you can add a key named `dump.dump_binary_path` in October's own `database.php` config file. **Only fill in the path to the binary**.
+If they are not installed in a default location, you can add a key named `dump.dump_binary_path` in Winters's own `database.php` config file. **Only fill in the path to the binary**.
 Do not include the name of the binary itself.

 If your database dump takes a long time, you might exceed the default timeout of 60 seconds.
 You can set a higher (or lower) limit by providing a `dump.timeout` config key which specifies, in seconds, how long the command may run.